 3134 Eastman Hall

 Christine Kray earned her Ph.D. in Anthropology from the University of Pennsylvania and her B.A. in Anthropology from New Mexico State University.
-Her research focuses on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to investigate topics of colonialism, globalization, religion, and evangelization.
+A political anthropologist, her research has focused on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to investigate topics of colonialism, globalization, religion, and evangelization.
+A newer project looks at the role of the historical imagination in U.S. national politics, particularly the legacy of Susan B. Anthony.
 She teaches courses on The Ethnographic Imagination, Ritual and Performance, Immigration to the U.S., Culture and Politics in Latin America, Global Economy and the Grassroots, and Cuisine, Culture, and Power.

 2017.
 Designs on/of the Land: Competing Visions, Displacement, and Landscape Memory in Colonial British Honduras.
 In: Legacies of Space and Intangible Heritage: Archaeology, Ethnohistory, and the Politics of Cultural Continuity in the Americas.
 Fernando Armstrong-Fumero and Julio Hoil Gutiérrez, eds.
 Pp. 53-77.
 Boulder: University Press of Colorado.
 (Kray, Christine A., Minette Church, and Jason Yaeger)

 2013.
 Review of Maya and Catholic Cultures in Crisis, by John D. Early.
 In: Journal of Anthropological Research 69:584-585.